BuoyantIO/service-mesh-academy/deploying-bel-with-hazl/README.md

 In order to support **mTLS** connections between *meshed pods*, **Linkerd** needs a **trust anchor certificate** and an **issuer certificate** with its corresponding **key**.

 Since we're using **Helm** to install **BEL**, it’s not possible to automatically generate these certificates and keys.
-We'll need to generate certificates and keys, and we'll use `step`.
+We'll need to generate certificates and keys, and we'll use `step`for this.

 #### Create Certificates Using `step`

-You can generate these certificates using a tool like `openssl` or `step`.
-All certificates must use the ECDSA P-256 algorithm which is the default for step.
-To generate ECDSA P-256 certificates with openssl, you can use the `openssl ecparam -name prime256v1` command.
+You can generate certificates using a tool like `step`.
+All certificates must use the ECDSA P-256 algorithm which is the default for `step`.
 In this section, we’ll walk you through how to to use the `step` CLI to do this.

 ##### Step 1: Trust Anchor Certificate